Let me start with this phrase from Bryan Lawson and Kees Dorst, author of Design Expertise.

 Ergonomics: In general knowing how humans interact with system is a foundation skill to have.
 Designing a new system would mean understanding how your users are going to interact with your Design in different form factors.
 If you have existing website or an app start with usability test and if you are building a new site, form a focus group, who could be responsible for performing the usability testing.

-Content Strategy: Without good content there is no Interaction Design, be it image, copy, video, they all need to have consistent story to gain the trust and engage the users.
+Content Strategy: Without good content there is no Interaction Design, be it the image, copy, video, they all need to have a consistent story to gain the trust and engage the users.
 As part of the Interaction Design you need to have a content strategy in place.
 Meaning what type of content, who needs to produce, what it needs to convey etc. A lot of creative thought process will be required to build content, make sure you have a separate stream for content production.

 Visual Design: Visual appeal comes with a right mix of type, words, space, color, symmetry, shapes, images etc. A good Visual Design creates a good first impression in the users mind and help capture their attention.